apache/mxnet/docs/tutorials/python/module_to_gluon.md

 #### Gluon

 In Gluon, for a sequential model like that, you would create a `Sequential` block, in that case a `HybridSequential` block to allow for future hybridization since we are only using hybridizable blocks.
 Learn more [about hybridization](https://mxnet.incubator.apache.org/tutorials/gluon/hybrid.html).
+The flow of the data will be automatically set from one layer to the next, since they are held in a `Sequential` block.

 ```python